The cohomology of biquotients via a product on the two-sided bar construction

 Arguably the most general of the Eilenberg--Moore collapse results actually applies to a more general case than homogeneous spaces: Munkholm proves the collapse of the spectral sequence corresponding to the total space of a pullback bundle

-when $X$, $B$, and $E$ have polynomial cohomology on countably many generators, the fundamental group $\pi_1(B)$ is trivial, and $2$ is a unit of the coefficient ring ~\cite{munkholm1974emss}\footnote{\ or, in characteristic $2$, if cup-$1$ squares of polynomial generators of $\H(X)$ and $\H(E)$ vanish } .
-A biquotient---and hence, in particular, a homogeneous space--- fits into this setting when $X = BK$,\, $B = BG$,\, and $E = BH$ are models of classifying spaces chosen in such a way that $BH \to BG$ is a fiber bundle, and Singhof~\cite{singhof1993} used Munkholm's result in this case to determine that $\H(\KGH)$ is additively isomorphic to $\smash{\Tor^*_{\H(BG)}\big(\H(BK),\H(BH)\mnn\big)}$, and simply to $\Tor^0$ when the rank of $G$ is the sum of the ranks of $K$ and $H$.
+when $X$, $B$, and $E$ have polynomial cohomology on countably many generators and the fundamental group $\pi_1(B)$ is trivial ~\cite{munkholm1974emss}\footnote{\ and additionally, in characteristic $2$, the cup-$1$ squares of polynomial generators of $\H(X)$ and $\H(E)$ vanish } .
+A biquotient---and hence, in particular, a homogeneous space--- fits into this setting when $X = BK$,\, $B = BG$,\, and $E = BH$ are models of classifying spaces chosen in such a way that $BH \to BG$ is a fiber bundle, and Singhof~\cite{singhof1993} used Munkholm's result in this case to determine that $\H(\KGH)$ is additively isomorphic to $\smash{\Tor^*_{\H(BG)}\big(\H(BK),\H(BH)\mnn\big)}$, and simply to $\Tor^0$ in the special case where the rank of $G$ is the sum of the ranks of $K$ and $H$.
 Because the \EMSS is concentrated in the $0\th$ column in this case, there is no extension problem, so this is in fact a ring isomorphism.
-One might hope Singhof's and Franz's theorems were special cases of a more general result, and the initial motivation of this paper was to show this hope is justified.
+One might hope Singhof's and Franz's theorems were instances of a more general result, and the initial motivation of this paper was to show this hope is justified.

-\begin{theorem} Let $G$ be a connected Lie group, $H$ and $K$ closed, connected subgroups, and $\kk$ a principal ideal domain in which $2$ is a unit and the torsion primes of $G$, $H$, and $K$ are invertible.
+\begin{theorem} Let $G$ be a connected Lie group, $H$ and $K$ closed, connected subgroups, and $\kk$ a principal ideal domain in which $2$ and the torsion primes of $G$, $H$, and $K$ are units.
 Then the Borel equivariant cohomology ring of the left translation action of $K$ on $G/H$, or, equivalently, of the two-sided action of $K \x H$ on $G$ by $(x,h)\.g \ceq xgh\-$, is

 In particular, if the two-sided action of $K \x H$ on $G$ is free, the cohomology ring of the biquotient~$\KGH$ is given by

 \end{theorem}